2.2 Creating a framework for positive behaviour

 On this page

-1. Importance of a creating a framework
+1. Importance of creating a framework

-2. Aspects of a framework
+2. Pitfall of not using a framework

-2.1 The effect of a framework
+3. Aspects of a framework

-2.2 A framework asks students to refrain from disruptive behaviour
+3.2 A framework asks students to refrain from disruptive behaviour

-2.3 Students stick to the framework
+3.3 Students stick to the framework

-2.5 framework and authority
+3.4 framework and authority

 4. Scope of a framework